 Meeting these three conditions demonstrates you are an average homeowner trying to ease the cost of housing.
 And who doesn’t want that?

 Ready to report your rental income and expenses?
-TurboTax Premier makes it easy with step-by-step prompts.
+TurboTax Self-Employed makes it easy with step-by-step prompts.
 For unlimited help and advice as you do your taxes, plus a final review before you file, consider TurboTax Live Assist & Review.
 Or use TurboTax Live Full Service*, and have a tax expert do your return from start to finish.
 Being a landlord may come with its headaches, but with TurboTax, filing taxes won’t be one of them.

 *TurboTax Live™ Full Service is not available in Québec.